 - Slide film 6-8 stops

-Reversal film is considered to be hard to use as a consequence of the constrained dynamic range.
-An excellent time to try it out is during the golden hour.
+Slide film is considered to be hard to use because of the limited dynamic range.
+Golden hour is the ideal time to use reversal.

-Swapping the film you are working with will transform the look of your images.
-This is an example of the terrific things about film.
+Switching the film stock you are using will alter the look of your photographs.
+This is one of the marvelous things about film.

-All available 35mm film distributed currently has a DX code.
-This lets electronically controlled cameras to automatically detect and set the ISO of the film canister put in the camera.
+Almost all available 35mm film offered for sale these days has DX encoding on the canister.
+This allows cameras to detect and set the ISO of the canister loaded.

-You will find limited possible choices for where to get 35mm film processed.
-For a more in-depth explanation of the possible choices, have a look at my article on Where to Get Film Developed.
+There are a handful of options for where to develop film.
+For a more thorough discussion of the choices check my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed on location at pharmacies and big box stores.
-They ship film off-site to be processed by a 3rd party.
-Because of this, you won’t get your negatives back.
+WARNING: Film is no longer processed on location at big box stores and pharmacies.
+They ship film away to be developed by a 3rd party.
+As a consequence, you won’t receive your negatives back.

 - Develop Film at Home